yminononono/Quantum-ShadowCast/README.md

 - A coarse voxel resolution introduces quantization error in the area and the open/short verdict.
 Near the boundary conditions, increase the resolution to confirm.
+- Metal grown at a steep incidence (θ greater than ~26.6°, e.g. Manhattan's default second evaporation at 60°) is voxelised along a diagonal step so it stays a solid, face-connected film instead of a one-voxel staircase — most visible as stacked metal climbing a resist corner.
+A small residual gap can still appear right at a resist corner where two evaporations' own shadowing interact; this is typically a genuine shadow boundary rather than a rendering artifact.
 - The analytic model (`junction_area.py`) is for estimates and trend exploration; the final verdict is based on the 3D engine (`deposition3d.py`).
 - The **Wafer Map** assumes an ideal point source (with an optional finite